IBM/sustainability-reference-architecture/docs/Requirement/Non-Functional-Requirements/Interoperability.md

 ### Context

-Interoperability ensures that various software applications, hardware devices, and systems can exchange data and function cohesively within an architecture framework.
+<p>Interoperability ensures that various software applications, hardware devices, and systems can exchange data and function cohesively within an architecture framework.</p>